-Another brutal device reportedly used during the medieval times in Europe was called the Iron Maiden.
-The device consisted of double doors on the front with upright sarcophagus and spikes on the inner side.
+Another brutal device reportedly used during medieval times in Europe was called the Iron Maiden.
+The device consisted of double doors on the front with an upright sarcophagus and spikes on the inner side.

 The device was so tortuous that initially it was considered to be a fictional device with no real existence.
 However, various documented proofs of the device were subsequently found and thus it was confirmed that the device was actually in vogue, although not perhaps during the medieval times.

 Various other names were also used for Iron Maiden, including Virgin or Jangfer, the latter a German word.

 Although it is associated with medieval times, there is hardly any concrete proof of it being used as a torture device during that era.
 While a variety of brutal torture devices were used in medieval Europe, there isn’t any account of it being used before the late 18th century.

 According to some sources, the construction of Iron Maiden was inspired by a medieval device called Schandmantel which literally meant “coat of shame” or “barrel of shame”.
 But while the outside structure of both devices was quite similar, the old device, unlike Iron Maiden, did not have any iron spikes which made quite a difference.

 The mechanism of operating it was quite simple.
 It had two doors that could be opened and shut.
 The victim was forced to get inside which was more like a standing coffin with the difference that it had sharp spikes on the inside.

 Once inside, the doors were shut on the victim and the spikes would pierce several organs of the body.
 However, in order to make sure that the victim would not die instantaneously, the spikes were not made too long.
 This meant that they would only result in relatively small wounds and the victim would bleed to death over the course of several hours.